Salem Car Accident Attorney

 Insurance companies, their claims adjusters, and their attorneys have one objective: minimize their company's exposure.
 Their only goal is to settle for the least amount of money possible.
 Regardless of the severity of your injury, they will want to settle your case quickly and cheaply.

 We advise our clients to be cautious when making statements to insurance companies.
 Since any information you give the insurance company may harm your case at a later date, it is best to avoid making any statements.
-Our lawyers will always take the time to review your case and suggest options moving forward.
+Our Oregon car accident attorneys will always take the time to review your case and suggest options moving forward.

 Car accidents can cause countless injuries and no two accidents are the same.
 But there are some injuries that statistically are more common than others.
 These include: